Uncluttering your Data Reporting: Proven Techniques to Build Dashboards that Drive Decisions

 - Automate data refreshes: Set up automated data pipelines that pull new data regularly.

 - Integrate with multiple data sources: Your dashboard should gather data from various sources to provide a holistic view.
-Consider a tool like dbt that allows you to model and structure your data at a regular cadence.

-Consistency in design enhances user experience and trust:
+6. Maintain Consistent Design: Consistency in design enhances user experience and trust:

 - Standardize colors and fonts: Maintain uniform color coding and typography for different data categories.